 Continuation of MATH 320.
 Advanced topics in group theory including solvable groups, field theory and Galois theory.
 Prerequisite: MATH 320.
-Crosslisted as MATH 646.

 MATH 491.
 Reading and Research. .5-2 Credits.

 Offered Either Fall or Spring; Lecture hours: Varies; Repeatable

 Reading and research in various topics for qualified undergraduates or graduate students at a level appropriate for a Culminating Experience.
 Prerequisite: permission of the instructor, adviser, and department chair.